-Using Your Discovery Benefits Debit Card
+Using Your Debit Card

-If you elect to participate in a Health Care Flexible Spending Account, you are automatically issued a Discovery Benefits Debit Card to use when paying for eligible expenses.
-The Discovery Benefits Debit Card is accepted in the same way as a debit card at doctors' offices, medical facilities, hospitals, and qualified merchants or merchants certified by the Inventory Information Approval System (IIAS).
+If you elect to participate in a Health Care FSA, you are automatically issued a WEX Debit Card to use when paying for eligible expenses.
+The debit card is accepted in the same way as a debit card at doctors' offices, medical facilities, hospitals, and qualified merchants or merchants certified by the Inventory Information Approval System (IIAS).
+The card can only be used for qualified medical expenses.
+Be sure to keep your receipts!